Kanaries/graphic-walker/README.md

 yarn workspace @kanaries/graphic-walker build
 ```

-### Method 2: use as an embedding component module
+### Method 2: Use as an embedding component module 🔥
+Using graphic walker can be extremely easily.
+It provides a single react component which allow you to easily embed it in your app.

 ```bash
 yarn add @kanaries/graphic-walker